Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

 ## 4. Generative Deep Learning with Tensorflow:

-Generative adverserial networks (GANs) are a type of AI models that are able to create or reproduce images that it has been trained on.
+Generative adverserial networks (GANs) are a type of AI model that is able to reproduce images that it has been trained on.
 By using a discriminator and generator, the two models will compete with one another to create an image.
 In order to improve the quality of a GAN, large datasets and computational power is required.
 GANs are computationally intensive to produce and powerful GPU's are necessary to create high quality images.

 - ### AutoEncoder Model Loss and Accuracy